A-LevelMaths

 View mark scheme hint

-Identify the need for a common denominator, demonstrate finding it, show conversion of fractions, and perform the addition.
+Identify the need for a common denominator, demonstrate finding the common denominator, show the addition of numerators, and simplify if necessary.

 4 marks